 Andri Snær Magnason is an Icelandic writer and filmmaker.
-His book On Time and Water will be published in twenty-two languages in 2020 and 2021.
-Among his awards is the Green Earth Book Awards Honor Book and a Phillip K. Dick Special Citation for his sci-fi novel LoveStar.
-The Hero’s Journey to the Third Pole is his second feature-length documentary film.
+His latest book, On Time and Water, is being published in thirty languages, and his work has been published or performed in more than forty countries.
+His numerous awards include the Green Earth Book Awards Honor Book and a Phillip K. Dick Special Citation for his sci-fi novel LoveStar.
+His feature-length films include Dreamland and The Hero’s Journey to the Third Pole.

 Anní Ólafsdóttir is an Icelandic director, cinematographer, and editor.
-She has directed numerous short films and music videos and recently completed her first feature-length documentary, The Hero’s Journey to the Third Pole, co-directed with Andri Snær Magnason.
+She has directed numerous short films and music videos.
+Her first feature-length documentary, The Hero’s Journey to the Third Pole, was co-directed with Andri Snær Magnason.

 Art always finds a way, even when everything has been put on pause.
 In this multimedia piece, journey with dancers, musicians, and philosophers across Iceland during the lockdown and explore the question: What is the meaning of the great stop, the apausalypse?